wp-plugins/subtitles/README.txt

 == Upgrade Notice ==

-The primary bug fix in this release is that Subtitles was failing in PHP 5.2 environments.
-WordPress currently runs with PHP 5.2 in around fourty percent of its installs, so I took care of this.

-= v1.0.3 (June 19th, 2014) =
+= v1.0.4 (June 20th, 2014) =

-* Bug Fix: Ensure that _Subtitles_ works in PHP 5.2.4 environments (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/8)).
+* Bug Fix: Make sure that other plugins that try to mess with titles do not cause _Subtitles_ to throw PHP warnings due to the second optional `$id` parameter not being sent to the primary `the_subtitles` method used throughout sites (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/16)).